choojun/sas/README.md

 [P10e3.sas](https://github.com/choojun/sas/blob/main/P10e3.sas) How to use PROC SGPANEL to create comparative panel with bar charts

 [P10e4.sas](https://github.com/choojun/sas/blob/main/P10e4.sas) How to use PROC SGPANEL to create comparative panel with line charts

+  * Bar charts can be used to visualize various types of data, such as counts, frequencies, percentages, or averages.
+They are particularly useful for displaying and comparing data from different categories.

 [P10f1.sas](https://github.com/choojun/sas/blob/main/P10f1.sas) How to use PROC CAPABILITY with [Q-Q plot](https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot) to identify data distribution